 FORM 10-Q

 (Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934
+🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-- the quarterly period ended July
+For the quarterly period ended October 31, 2023

-.
-3.1.
-OR 01, 1010
+OR

-OK

-☐ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

-Commission file number 001-40 958
+Commission file number 001-40958

-DE

-KE NT THE RUNWAY , INC.
+RENT THE RUNWAY, INC.

-(Exact nam e of registrant as specified - d in its charter)
+(Exact name of registrant as specified in its charter)

 Delaware 80-0376379

-(State or other jurisdiction of (I.R.S.
-Employer

-incorporation or organization) Identification No.)
+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

 10 Jay Street Brooklyn, New York 11201 11201

-(Address of Principal Executive Office es) (Zip Code)
+(Address of Principal Executive Offices)

+(Zip Code)

+(Registrant's telephone number, including area code)

+N/A

-(212) 524-6860 rant's telephone number, including N/A address and former fiscal year, if
+(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of th e Act:
+Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered

-Class A common stock, par value \$0.001 per sha re RENT The Nasdaq Stock Market LLC
+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.001 per share RENT The Nasdaq Capital Market

-such shorter period that the regist iled by Section 13 or 15(d) of the Securities Exchange rant was required to file such reports); and (2) has been
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗌

-1

-submitted electronically every Interactive Data File required to be submitted pursuant to ter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square ter) during the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reportin the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company he Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Ц Emerging growth company mark if the registrant has elected not to use the extended transition period for complying ards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No $oxdot{\boxtimes}$ The registrant had outstanding 65,858,662 shares September 1, 2023. of Class A common stock and 3,091,873 shares of Class B common stock as of 2 -
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \times

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+The registrant had outstanding 67,223,096 shares of Class A common stock and 3,098,580 shares of Class B common stock as of November 30, 2023.

+Table of Contents

 Page

 Part I

 Item 1.
 Financial Statements (Unaudited) 4

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 27
+Management's Discussion and Analysis of Financial Condition and Results of Operations 29

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 44
+Quantitative and Qualitative Disclosures About Market Risk 48

 Item 4.
-Controls and Procedures 44
+Controls and Procedures 49

 Part II

 Item 1.
-Legal Proceedings 47
+Legal Proceedings 51

 Item 1A.
-Risk Factors 47
+Risk Factors 51

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds and Issuer Purchases of Equity Securities 89
+Unregistered Sales of Equity Securities and Use of Proceeds and Issuer Purchases of Equity Securities 96

 Item 3.
-Defaults Upon Senior Securities 89
+Defaults Upon Senior Securities 96

 Item 4.
-Mine Safety Disclosures 89
+Mine Safety Disclosures 96

 Item 5.
-Other Information 89
+Other Information 96

 Item 6.
-Exhibits 91
+Exhibits 97

-Signatures 92
+Signatures 98